 5 Northern Michigan destinations to check off of your bucket list

-Another gem in the Upper Peninsula, Munising.
+Munising is an Upper Peninsula gateway city to Pictured Rocks National Lakeshore.
 Located about 45 minutes east of Marquette, Munising is another outdoor adventures paradise.
 Not only is it loaded with waterfalls and biking, its home to the globally famous Pictured Rocks National Lakeshore.
-There are many ways to experience these beauties but being in Munising will at least allow you to take your pick at which one suits your needs.

 The Mighty Mac as Michiganders call it, is the worlds 5th longest suspensions bridge and the longest in the Western hemisphere.
 Combined with the right lighting, its a spectacular sight.
 Not only is the Mighty Mac a worthwhile site but Mackinac island which is home to the Grand Hotel, provides visitors with spectacular views and lasting memories.

 These are only a handful of the best Northern Michigan travel spots.
 The list could, stretch wider than the Grand Canyon but we’ll let you find your own little gems.

 Did one of your favorite Michigan destinations make the list?
 Do you have a place that should have been included?
 Please let me know as I’m continually checking places off of my Michigan bucket list.

 Leland – Famed fishtown in the Leelanau Peninsula, Leland is a worthwhile stop for anyone looking to hire a fishing charter, find excellent fresh fish or take a boat to the Manitou Islands.

 Northport – Northport is only 20 minutes north of Leland but will charm visitors looking to slow down the pace and escape from major crowds.
 Michigan lighthouse enthusiasts can check another off their list by visiting the Grand Traverse lighthouse.